potedo/SDL2-SimpleShooter/README.md

 A simple endless shooting game developed using C++ and SDL2.

 This repository is for the Capstone project required for completing [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
-The code is base on the Capstone Snake Game Example provided by Udacity.

 Current state of the program has several features below.